 Tea - I really like tea.

-Equality - I like that we're living in a time where things are steadily improving in terms of equality for all groups (obviously there's still a lot of work to do but things are getting better on the whole).
-In my work I try and seek natural opportunities to foster debate around gender, race, LGBTQ rights, and so forth.
+Fighting for equality - I still think that we're living in a time where things are generally improving in terms of equality for all marginalised groups, but the rise of the populist far right, the ideology of austerity, and the loss of the centre ground to the tories, shows that there is hard work to be done.
+In my employment I try and seek natural opportunities to foster debate around gender, race, LGBTQ rights, and so forth along side an increasing involvement in activism.

 Physical contact - I'm a naturally affectionate person and like to indulge that where I can :)